osmanatam/100-days-of-code/post-log-2021.md

 Journal entry where I talk about

-- Estimating durations of to complete the app
+- Estimating duration to complete the app
 - What's needed for an MVP
 - Where do I get my passion for WishTender?
   > <h4 id="est1-4-17-21"></h4>